 Mercer University's College of Health Professions is pleased to present the Doctor of Physical Therapy/Master of Public Health (DPT/MPH) combined degree program.
 The role of the physical therapist in health promotion and wellness is increasing, as is the role of the public health practitioner in addressing societal health concerns, and evaluating community-based programming.
 Sharing the goals of promoting wellness and health promotion, advocating for improved health of individuals and society, reducing health disparities, and improving the quality of life for families and communities, students in the DPT/MPH combined degree program will be challenged to confront complex health issues, such as improving access to health care, and reducing environmental hazards and injury.

 Graduates of this program will be empowered to serve the needs of humankind on an individual and societal level.
-The accrediting agencies for both programs, the Commission on the Accreditation of Physical Therapy Education (CAPTE) and the Council on Education in Public Health (CEPH), have approved this venture.
+The accrediting agencies for both programs, the Commission on the Accreditation of Physical Therapy Education (CAPTE) and the Council on Education for Public Health (CEPH), have approved this venture.

 Students admitted to the DPT/MPH program will complete both degrees in 4 years, completing 33 credits of the 42 credit MPH program in year 1 (Fall and Spring semester), followed by the required 135 credits in the 3-year, 8 consecutive semester, DPT program.
 Three courses required for the MPH degree (two elective courses, and the Public Health Applied Practice) will be fulfilled by selected courses in the DPT program.
 Students will have opportunities to complete one twelve-week clinical internship in a public health setting.

 The outcomes and learning objectives for the DPT and MPH programs will remain unchanged, as the student will complete both programs in series, with only minor adaptations.